tudorpaisa/GUI-for-Word2Vec/README.md

 ```

 ## TODO
+- [ ] Add a "Select model" button (to replace the model overwrite workaround)
-* [ ] Add the entire palette of W2V querying options
+- [ ] Add the entire palette of W2V querying options
 - [ ] Make the model loading process run on a separate thread
 - [ ] Consider a new naming scheme for the exports; _seconds might be a little bit overkill_